 Wellbutrin may have a side-effect of weight loss.
 This is the opposite to SSRI antidepressants which can cause weight gain.
 Studies have shown that if you take Wellbutrin and watch your diet, you can lose significant weight.
 However, the FDA has not approved Wellbutrin for weight loss.

-Bupropion is not suitable for everyone who suffers from depression.
+Bupropion is not suitable for everyone impacted by depression.
 You may have a pre-existing medical condition or be taking another medication that would preclude you from being suitable to take bupropion.
 Discuss with your doctor about whether you can try other medications, various therapies such as cognitive-behavioral therapy, psychotherapy, acceptance and commitment therapy (ACT), or other ‘talk therapies’.
-Many people suffering from depression find such therapies very helpful.
+Many people with depression find such therapies very helpful.

 Wellbutrin vs. Lexapro